AWS VPC Peering – Cross-Account, Cross-Region & Limitations

 11. Unicast reverse path forwarding in peering connections is not supported

-12. Circa July 2016, Instance’s Public DNS can now be resolved to its private IP address across peered VPCs.
-The instance’s public DNS hostname does not resolve to its private IP address across peered VPCs.
+12. Instance’s Public DNS can be resolved to its private IP address across peered VPCs when DNS resolution is enabled for the VPC peering connection.

 VPC Peering Troubleshooting